avikumarzs/KhetRakshak/README.md

 * **Anti-Flicker Engine:** A custom 3-frame memory grace period integrated into the Non-Maximum Suppression (NMS) logic.
 This prevents bounding boxes from blinking in and out of existence during camera shake.
 * **Active Learning Feedback Loop:** Users can tap on an incorrect bounding box to instantly hide it.
 The AI adds that coordinate to a "penalized zone" for the rest of the session.
 * **Zero-Distortion Cropping:** Prevents 16:9 camera feeds from being squashed into 1:1 AI tensors, preserving real-world geometry for higher YOLOv11 inference accuracy.

 ---

-## 🤖 The Hardware: Autonomous Rover

-*KhetRakshak extends beyond the smartphone screen.
-The app is designed to pair seamlessly with our scratch-built, autonomous agricultural rover.*

-* **Field Patrolling:** The rover navigates the farm, allowing the mobile system to scan vast areas of crops continuously without manual human labor.
-* **Hardware-Software Synergy:** The Kotlin app acts as the brain and interface, processing the visual data captured during the rover's patrol routes.

----